denhamd17/ProjectMinesweeper/README.md

 expand beyond this project.
 For example, thinking about implementing a client-server architecture should this game involve more than 2 players in the future.

-# Getting Started
-Install

-Run

-# Features
-1. 2-player version of Minesweeper using peer-to-peer connection.
-2. The players can choose the size of the boards before the start of the game.
-3. The players can see both boards, but can only interact with their own board.
-4. The game is divided into rounds (for example, a best of 7), where the first to 4 wins in this case wins the game.

-# Demo Video

 # Team members:
 * Camden Parsons, Programmer
 * Giga Apkhaidze, Programmer
 * Devin Denham, Programmer

 # Getting Started

-Install
+## Install
+* Download Eclipse Java Neon 3
+* Install Eclipse on your computer
+* Make a new Java Project in Eclipse and add the java files to the project folder

-Run
+## Run
+* Run the Start class twice to get two instances of the game.
+One for the host and the other for the client
+* Two windows will appear with two buttons for a host or a client.
+Select host for one of them and client for the other.
+The boards will then be generated, and the players can begin to play the game.

 # Features
 * 2-player version of Minesweeper using peer-to-peer connection
-* Choose the size of the boards at the start of the game.
-* The game is divided into rounds (for example a best of 7), where the first player to reach 4 wins in that case wins the game.
+* The game is divided into 7 rounds, where the player with the most amount of wins will win the entire game.
 * The players can see both boards, but can only interact with their own board

 # Demo Video